Silver Donald Cameron

 Cameron's only stage play, The Prophet at Tantramar, was about Leon Trotsky's month-long confinement in a prisoner-of-war camp in Amherst, Nova Scotia, and was also produced as a radio drama, one of more than 50 Cameron wrote for both CBC Radio and CBC Television.
 In addition, he produced radio and television documentaries, as well as writing and narrating two documentary films for The Green Interview, Bhutan: The Pursuit of Gross National Happiness (2010) and Salmon Wars: Salmon Farms, Wild Fish and the Future of Communities (2012).

 His magazine articles numbered in the hundreds and his newspaper columns appeared in The Globe and Mail and the Halifax Chronicle Herald.
 He also wrote extensively for provincial and federal government departments as well as for corporate and non-profit clients.

 Cameron served as writer-in-residence at two universities in Nova Scotia as well as at the University of Prince Edward Island.
 He was dean of the School of Community Studies at Cape Breton University and served as its first Farley Mowat Chair in Environment.
 He also taught at Dalhousie University, the University of British Columbia and the University of New Brunswick.

 One of Cameron's last projects involved a series of video interviews with environmental thinkers, writers and activists that appeared on subscription website "The Green Interview".
 Interviewees include Vandana Shiva, Farley Mowat, James Lovelock, Jane Goodall and David Orton.

-Cameron's writing and journalism earned him many awards, and in 2012, he received both the Order of Canada and the Order of Nova Scotia.
+Cameron's writing and journalism earned him many awards, and in 2012, he was appointed as both Member of the Order of Canada (CM) and Member of the Order of Nova Scotia (ONS).

 Early life and education

 Donald Cameron was born in 1937 in Toronto, the son of Hazel (Robertson) and Dr. Maxwell A. Cameron.
 He joked that, at age two, he fled to British Columbia, taking his parents with him.
 His father was the head of the faculty of education at UBC beginning the mid-1940s.
 He grew up mostly in Vancouver and attended the University of British Columbia, receiving his Bachelor of Arts degree in 1960.
 He earned his Master of Arts at the University of California, Berkeley in 1962 and returned to UBC to teach for two years before leaving for the University of London, where he received his Ph.D. in 1967.
 He based his doctoral thesis on his study of the structures in six major novels by Walter Scott.
-He served as a postdoctoral fellow at Dalhousie University (1967–68) before becoming an English professor in 1968, at the University of New Brunswick.
+He served as a postdoctoral fellow at Dalhousie University (1967–1968) before becoming an English professor in 1968, at the University of New Brunswick.